quittung/TTGen/README.md

 TTGen may or may not be useful for other use cases in the future, like other games or model trains.
 Nothing so far is specific to TF2.

 ## Current State
- - At the time of this update, the project is basically a proof of concept.
+ - At the time of this update, the project is somewhere between a proof of concept and a very early alpha version
- - There is no usable UI.
+ - There is no usable UI
- - The scheduler sort of works, but it still has lots of obvious flaws.
+ - The scheduler sort of works, but it still has lots of obvious flaws
- - All data has to be transferred between TTGen and the game manually.
+ - All data has to be transferred between TTGen and the game manually
- - There is basically no documentation outside of the code.
+ - There is basically no documentation outside of the code
- - The code is still very messy and undocumented.
+ - The code is still very messy

+## How to use
+### Basic testing
+To try the script on sample data, follow the steps below.
+It contains 4 stations in a row and two lines.
+ - Copy the contents of docs/testdata/ to /data
+ - Run ttgen/ttgen.py
+ - Wait (usually just a few seconds)
+ - Look at the generated timetable at /data/timetables

-## General Concepts (outdated)
+## General Concepts
 ### Data
- - Infrastructure data describing the track layout and signals is generated.
-This can be done manually with a generation tool (station_gen.py) and, hopefully in the future, direct export for sims like TF2.
- - Train routes are specified without specific platforms or departure times.
+ - Infrastructure data
+  - Location: data/signals/[station_id].json
+  - Description: Paths between signals and information about other paths they block
+  - Source: Manual creation or generation with ttgen/station_gen.py; TF2 export planned
+ - Line data
+  - Location: data/lines/[line_id].json
+  - Description: Name, frequency and stops of a line
+  - Source: Manual creation

 ### Processing
- - Train routes are validated and a very basic first schedule is created.
- - Parameters such as exact routing and wait times are magically (i.e. I haven't figured that out yet) changed until the overall wait time of all trains outside of designated stations has been minimized.
- - The finished schedules are exported.
-Probably as text for now, maybe they can be exported directly into some sims in the future.
+ 1. A set of random schedules is generated based on the line data
+ 2. All schedules are simulated and ranked by the amount of time spent waiting outside of designated stops
+ 3. A new set of schedules is generated based on the better performing half, introducing some amount of random changes
+ 4. Go back to 2. until a solution has been found
+ 5. The best schedule is exported to data/timetables/[line_id].json